-The Mack Innovation Doctoral Association (MIDAS) is a student-run cross-departmental organization of Wharton PhD students interested in research topics related to innovation, including technology strategy, financing and organizing of innovation, entrepreneurship, and digitization, among others.
-Our main activities include (1) a student seminar series for in-progress research and (2) the Wharton Innovation Doctoral Symposium (WINDS), a multi-disciplinary doctoral conference that takes place annually at Wharton.
+The Mack Innovation Doctoral Association (MIDAS) is a student-run cross-departmental organization of Wharton PhD students interested in research topics related to innovation, including technology strategy, financing and organizing of innovation, entrepreneurship, and digitization.
+Its main activities include a seminar series for in-progress student research and the Wharton Innovation Doctoral Symposium (WINDS), a multi-disciplinary doctoral conference that takes place annually.

 Participation in MIDAS is primarily for Wharton doctoral and postdoctoral students.
 If you do not meet these criteria but would like to join, please contact the organizers below.

 MIDAS is a collaboration between Wharton PhD students, the Mack Institute, and Wharton Doctoral Programs.
 The seminar was started by two PhD students, Andrea Contigiani (Management) and Kyle Myers (Healthcare), in the spring of 2015.